 Finished your plans for framing, building a vapor barrier and insulating your wine cellar?
-The next step is to ponder the different design elements and decide which ones you would like to add.
+The next step is to ponder wine cellar design and the different design elements and decide which ones you would like to add.

 What about electrical outlets or lights?